-to filter out the majority of solar UV radiation that can reach the Earth’s surface.
+One of the primary functions of the ozone layer is to filter out the majority of solar UV radiation that can reach the Earth’s surface.
 Unfortunately, the ozone layer is currently under threat by man-made chemicals that remain in the atmosphere from their widespread use prior to being banned throughout most of the developed world in January 1996.

 Increased risk of damage to the lens, cornean, retina, and conjunctiva of the eyes.
 Increased risk of developing cataracts (lens clouding), blindness, and other eye diseases.

 An overexposure to UV radiation can lead to a weakening of the immune system.
 Not only can a weakened immune system increase vulnerability to developing infections, but a weakened immune system also potentially leads to an increased vulnerability to skin cancer.

-- Impacts on Plants
+Impacts on plants

 Such negative impacts include: